-Table 4.8 and Table 4.9 present the estimated percent energy and energy cost savings between the 2016 and 2019 editions of Standard 90.1 by building type and climate zone, respectively.
+Table 4.7 and Table 4.8 present the estimated percent energy and energy cost savings between the 2016 and 2019 editions of Standard 90.1 by building type and climate zone respectively.

 Overall, the analysis indicates that Standard 90.1-2019 will result in increased energy efficiency in commercial buildings.
-On a weighted national average basis, Standard 90.1-2019 saves 4.7% site energy, 4.3% of source energy, and 4.3% of energy cost.
+On a weighted national average basis, Standard 90.1-2019 saves 4.7% site energy, 4.3% of source energy, 4.3% of energy cost, and 4.2% of carbon emissions and SC-CO2.
 Weighted national average savings results by building type and climate zone are shown in Figure 4 and Figure 5.